You are here

 C. Provide information about courses

 2. Instructors must provide a course syllabus to enrolled students during the first week of classes.
 This syllabus may be in written or electronic form and should contain information that students need to know in order to complete the course to the best of their abilities.
-The Syllabus Policy describes the required and recommended content of a syllabus (for example, course description and objectives, academic and conduct expectations, attendance policy, special attendance requirements, university policies related to teaching and learning).
+The UMD Syllabus Policy describes the required and recommended content of a syllabus.
+Instructors are also required to provide a copy of the syllabus to the department offering the course for every course, every semester.

 D. Provide students with access to and feedback on their work